1. General information

 The standard has new guidelines concerning hedge accounting, aiming to simplify current solutions and to better reflect principles of risk management.

-As at the moment of preparation of these financial statements, the Company has completed most of its work on implementing the new standard IFRS 9.
-In the fourth quarter of 2016 the Company had commenced a project to implement IFRS 9 (project), which was planned in two stages:
+As at the moment of preparation of these financial statements, the Group has completed most of its work on implementing the new standard IFRS 9.
+Already in the fourth quarter of 2016 the Group had commenced a project to implement IFRS 9 (project), which was planned in two stages:

 - stage I: gap analysis and preliminary impact assessment,